The Osprey's safety issues spiked over five years and caused deaths. Pilots still want to fly it

 “What I don’t want is someone in my seat 10 years from now say, ‘You know back in 2010, 2012, 2024, you knew crews weren’t getting enough flight hours, you knew there were maintenance challenges, and here we are having the same discussion,’” Conley said.

-But it’s also about realizing that aspects of how the Osprey flies won’t change, said Buckley, the Cannon Osprey squadron commander.
+But it’s also about realizing that aspects of how the Osprey flies won’t change, Buckley said.

 “What you have to do is reduce your exposure,” Buckley said.